-certificate.38 This certificate is their temporary residence permit.
+At the single desk (GUDA), people's asylum claim is registered, and they are granted an asylum claim certificate.
+This certificate is their temporary residence permit.
 Intentions to lodge expressed before other authorities have no effect under French law despite EU law on the matter.
-On a general basis, under the French law, civil servants have the obligation to orient the person to the relevant organization when they are not competent to deal with a request.39 In this case, the French authorities should orient asylum seekers to SPADA.The certificate does not allow asylum seekers to travel to other Member States.
+In general, under French law, civil servants have an obligation to steer someone to the stakeholder when they are not competent to deal with a request.
+In this case, French authorities should orient asylum seekers to SPADA.
+However, the 2024 legal reform of asylum law foresees the possibility to place an asylum seeker under house arrest or in detention, if they fail to lodge an application with the competent authority and are considered at risk of absconding (see Grounds for detention).
+In practice, this measure does not appear to have been applied in mainland France as of April 2025, but has been applied regularly in Mayotte.

+The asylum claim certificate does not allow asylum seekers to travel to other Member States.
 If this certificate is delivered, the person enters into the asylum procedure and has to complete their application form in French and send it to OFPRA within a 21-calendar day period (i.e., lodge their asylum application), whether they are under regular or accelerated procedures.